 Sandbanks SUP Style paddle boards review

 Last summer we borrowed a couple of inflatable stand up paddle boards (ISUP) and got bitten by the bug.
-As soon as water sports were allowed this year we got some for ourselves.
+As soon as water sports were allowed in 2020 we got some for ourselves.
 Here’s our review of the Sandbanks SUP Style paddle boards we bought and why we chose them for paddle boarding with kids.

 *This post contains affiliate links*

 Paddleboarding is a fast growing sport and leisure activity, and an easy way to get out on the water and keep fit.
 We also find it is brilliant fun to do with our girls.

 They enjoy sitting on the boards with us and having a go themselves.
 Baby was just four years old when she had her first SUP adventures with us.

 After giving back our borrowed boards last summer Mr Tin Box spent the winter looking at options for getting our own.